 Indeed, the first backlashes seem to have come from the financial sector, since giving consumers an overview of their spending habits is not something that sector deems a particularly smart.
 In their financially twisted minds, Steam is making a move that has an extremely high likelihood of negatively impacting their profits.

 It's not hard to see where this is coming from, seeing as how casinos around the world have been doing it for a while now - keeping them in the dark, both figuratively and literally.
 Players leaving because they've realised it's sunup?
 Shut the shades, remove daylight, fixed.
 And to be fair, it works like a charm, albeit not in favour of the poor sods whose addictions have bought many yachts around the world, many times over.
 Don't kill the golden goose and all that.

 Unfortunately for them, the gaming industry has grown into a formidable economic beast that, unlike standard manufacturing or service-based industries, heavily relies on ethics.
 As you can expect, ethics isn't something Wall Street is famous for, making their fear of Steam's transparency quite understandable.

-Thankfully, our lord and saviour GabeN has still got our backs in the transparency department and I for one am not ashamed to say I love him and Valve for it.
+Thankfully, our lord and saviour GabeN has in the transparency department and I for one am not ashamed to say I love him and Valve for it.
 I'm quite certain that this last round of changes on Steam will not only not negatively impact profits, although I wouldn't go as far as to say it will drive them upwards.
 Having said that, I wouldn't be the least bit surprised if they did.

 Whether Wall Street can understand that gamers don't like being lied to is not a debate I'm willing to have with the sector whose non-transparent actions almost ground the entire planet to a halt just a few years back.
 Now I'm way past caring about the fate of the world but I will say this - leave Steam alone.